exercism/jq/concepts/recursion/about.md

 As [described in Wikipedia][wiki-tail-call]:

 > A tail call is a subroutine call performed as the final action of a procedure.
-> If the target of a tail is the same subroutine, the subroutine is said to be tail recursive
+> If the target of a tail is the same subroutine, the subroutine is said to be tail recursive.

 Consider the implementation of `fibonacci` implemented above.
 The recursive case calls itself twice.
-But the last action that the function needs to perform is addition.
+The last action that the function needs to perform is addition.
-That function is recursive, but not _tail recursive_.
+Since the last action is not a call to itself, hat function is recursive, but not _tail recursive_.

 Some languages implement a "tail call optimization", such that the tail call can _reuse_ the current stack frame instead of having to add a new frame to the [call stack][wiki-call-stack].
 This can have performance benefits above guarding against the dreaded [stack overflow][wiki-stack-overflow].